g4ixt/RFPowerMeter/README.md

 ![image](/Pictures/Screenshot_20220615_161224.png)

-# Note: The AD7887 ADC is operating at 5V, this should not be directly connected to the Pi GPIO which operates at 3.3V.
+# Note: The AD7887 ADC has a 5V supply.
+It must not be directly connected to the Pi GPIO SPI which operates at 3.3V.

-I changed R5 to 180R and put a 3.3V zener diode across C9 - soldered directly across pins 2 and 3 of the AD7887 - this drops Vdd to 3.3V.
+I changed R5 to 180R and put a 3.3V zener diode across C9 (soldered directly across pins 2 and 3 of the AD7887) to reduce Vdd to 3.3V.
 See picture.

+I also added an electrolytic and 10nF decoupling capacitors to the sensor power line and this made significant improvements to 'noise' spi measurements, essentially eliminating them.
+I also removed the paint on the enclosure lids and end caps to improve grounding.
+Running it from a battery made no difference.

+# Install and run
 Tested on Raspberry Pi3b running a clean installation of 32-bit Raspbian Buster 5.10.63-v7+

 Dependencies: Install from the repository - python3-pyqt5, python3-numpy, python3-spidev, python3-pyqtgraph